What are GeoFences?

 Theft Protection

-“Having tracking devices installed in discrete locations naturally makes thieves nervous.
-Having a device fitted will make them think twice before doing the crime."
+Having tracking devices installed in discrete locations makes thieves nervous.
+Having a device fitted will make them think twice before committing the crime.

-With geo-fences, the risk of anything being stolen is considerably lower.
+Using GPS Trackers and geo-fencing together considerably lowers the risk of equipment theft.
 You’ll receive an immediate email or SMS alert if something leaves or enters a site outside of scheduled operating hours.
-For example, if an excavator is only supposed to be used between 5 a.m. and 4 p.m., you’ll receive a notification right away, or if someone’s trying to move it offsite late at night.
+For example, if an excavator is only supposed to be used between 5 a.m. and 4 p.m., you’ll receive an immediate notification, or if someone tries to move it off-site late at night.
+With this early notification, businesses can react promptly, improving the likelihood of recovery and reducing its impact on the industry.

 Once you’ve begun gathering your data, you may be able to solve a variety of problems that you’ve been unable to manage before.
-Five issues that can be addressed include:

-Utilising small geofences can help you manage the following aspects of your business efficiency:
+Utilising small geo-fences can help you manage the following aspects of your business efficiency:

 • Tardiness